Robert Matthews (scientist): Academic research

-Matthews has published research in refereed journals on a wide variety of subjects ranging from Bayesian inference and probability to astronomy, cryptology and neural computing.
+Matthews has published research in refereed journals on a wide variety of subjects ranging from Bayesian inference and probability to astronomy, chaotic cryptology and neural computing.
 He has also won awards for his research, including an Ig Nobel Prize, awarded in 1996 for his paper Tumbling toast, Murphy's Law and the fundamental constants.

 Published works

 Matthews is the author of several popular science books, 25 Big Ideas in Science (2005), Q&A: Cosmic Conundrums and Everyday Mysteries of Science (2005) and Unravelling the Mind of God: Mysteries at the Frontiers of Science (London: Virgin 1992).

 In 2016, he published Chancing It: The laws of chance and what they can do for you (London: Profile Books).